 That’s obviously an unappealing prospect when compared to other income-generating routes – such as hotel investment projects, investment funds, or regular property purchase.

-But we’ve got good news: you can get the cultural production Golden Visa and still get a return on your investment.
+But there’s one way to use the cultural production Golden Visa and still make a return on your investment.

-The solution is to invest in a film production – a project designed to make money.
+The solution is to invest in film production – a project designed to make money.

 Not only is a film definitively classed as “cultural production”, it’s also one of the only arts and heritage routes capable of generating profit.

 As such, investing in a film production meets all the official Portugal Golden Visa application requirements.

 Let’s explore Portugal’s cultural production Golden Visa film route in detail, including the different investment thresholds, how to qualify, and how to find a suitable project to start the process.

 In the process of researching this article, I spoke extensively with Porto-based film producer, José Mineiro.
 Jose is an experienced producer who has been involved in Portugal’s film industry for over 20 years.

 He runs his own production company, CheckTheGate Films, is a member of the Portuguese Film Institute, and is actively involved in promoting foreign investment to support the local film industry.